nitrix/nui/README.md

 ## Status

-This is a work in progress and not ready to be used.
+Work-in-progress; not ready to be used.

 ## Documentation